wanescript/wanescript/README.md

 ---

-- 🧾Open to freelance work or internship, preferably remote.
-Internship will be based on interest of company work and company culture.
-- 🖥️ Currently learning react and react-native.
+- 🧾Freelance or collaborating on a project are my primiary goals.

 ---

 <h3 align="center">^_Teaching while learning_^</h3>